CompuCell3D/PythonScriptingManual/docs/flexible_diffusion_solver.rst

 on a per-field basis using ``ExtraTimesPerMCS`` tag.

 .. warning::
-    When using ``ExtraTimesPerMCS`` secretion functions will
+    When using ``ExtraTimesPerMCS``, secretion functions will
     called only once per MCS.
-This is different than using ``PDESolverCaller`` where entire module is called multiple times (this include diffusion and secretion for all fields).
+This is different than using ``PDESolverCaller``, where the entire module is called multiple times (this includes diffusion and secretion for all fields).

 .. tip::